The world is yours to explore!

 2. Their clothing goal

 If you’re the kind of person who does not like investing in innerwear, you might have a slight problem since it’s illegal to leave the house without your innerwear.
 It’s worth wondering who came up with that rule.
-More importantly, how would they know if you were breeching the rule?
+More importantly, how would they know if you were breaching the rule?
 Oh!
 Try not to go around town bare-chested either.
 That’s against the law too.

 3. Elephant Polo

 Who’s up for a game of Elephant Polo?
-It seems to be a popular past time here and The King’s Cup happens to be one of the most awaited sports events of the year.
+It seems to be a popular pastime here and The King’s Cup happens to be one of the most awaited sports events of the year.
 Isn’t it hard to imagine mighty elephants chasing tiny balls?
 All the more reason to go watch this event

 4. A home for the animal kingdom

 Speaking of animals, one-tenth of the entire animal species of the world lives in Thailand.
-In fact, it is home to the world’s longest cobra (18 feet) and world’s longest reticulated python (33feet).
+In fact, it is home to the world’s longest cobra (18 feet) and the world’s longest reticulated python (33feet).
 As opposed to that, the world’s smallest mammal, Kitti's hog-nosed bat, is also found in Thailand.
 Fascinating or scary?

 5. A paradise for monkeys